EasyMariaDB/EasyMariaDB.github.io/EN_InstalarMariaDB.md

 This completes the installation and configuration of MariaDB.
 Remember the username and password configured in these last steps as they will be needed to connect to MariaDB from LibreOffice.

-### Configuring MariaDB to display messages in Spanish
+### Configuring MariaDB to display messages in other languages

 Like almost all databases, including the built-in LibreOffice databases, MariaDB displays error messages in English, but can be configured to display messages in Spanish.
 To do this you need to modify, if it exists, a file called _my.cnf_.
 If the file does not exist, it must be created.